Koinly Review – Is Koinly Crypto Tax Software Safe To Use To Generate Tax Reports?

 Right now, countries that have somewhat regulated this field are tax-wise usually treating cryptocurrencies the same way as gold or real estate.

-This means that every purchase or selling of cryptocurrency is a taxable event which is known as a Capital Gains Tax and has to be paid in most countries such as the USA, UK, Canada etc.
+This means that every purchase or selling of cryptocurrency is a taxable event which is known as a Capital Gains Tax and has to be paid in most countries such as the USA, UK, Canada, South Korea, etc. Koinly offers a wide range of localized tax reports as well.

-Without a further ado, let’s move to the first chapter of this Koinly review by looking at that Koinly is and how does it work.
+Without further ado, let’s move to the first chapter of this Koinly review by looking at what Koinly is and how does it work.

 What is Koinly cryptocurrency tax app?

-Koinly is a crypto tax calculator that helps with creating a tax report based on your trading, mining, staking, airdrops activity.
-It is suitable for both individual crypto traders as well as business or professional accountants that have cryptocurrency investors as clients.
+Koinly is a crypto tax calculator and a crypto tax software that helps with creating a tax report based on your trading, mining, staking, airdrops activity.
+It is suitable for both individual crypto traders, crypto investors as well as business or professional accountants that have crypto investors as clients.

 Koinly is a hands-off approach – you just need to connect your exchanges, wallets or other services via API keys to the Koinly app and it does the rest.

-It will automatically import your transactions, calculate all the market prices at the time of your trades, match transfers between your own wallets (so you don’t pay taxes on these transfers), calculate your crypto gains/losses and generate your tax reports!
+It will automatically import your transactions, calculate all the market prices at the time of your trades, match transfers between your own wallets (so you don’t pay taxes on these transfers), calculate your crypto gains/losses, and generate your crypto tax reports!

 How does Koinly crypto tax app work?